Faculty Travel Policy

 Faculty Travel Guidelines for Disciplinary, Academic, or Professional Conferences

 Tenured and tenure-track faculty may be reimbursed for expenses for up to three trips per fiscal year (July 1-June 30) to academic conferences at which they are participating in the conference program (presenting scholarship or creative works or serving as chair, discussant, or presiding officer, e.g.).
 The cost of trips within the continental United States and Canada will be reimbursed up to $1400 per trip.
 The cost of trips outside the United States and Canada will be reimbursed up to $2100 for the first trip and up to $1500 for a second international trip.
-Tenured and tenure-track faculty may also be reimbursed up to $500 for travel to attend one conference at which they are not participating in the program.
+Tenured and tenure-track faculty may also be reimbursed up to $500 for travel to attend ONE conference at which they are not participating in the program.
+Multiple "research attend only" conference will not be funded.
 Reimbursement for all conference travel expenses accrued in a single fiscal year shall not exceed $4200 for each tenured and tenure-track faculty member.

-Full-time visiting faculty may access up to $1400 per academic year (August 15, 2019- May 20, 2020) for travel to academic conferences.
-To be reimbursed to the maximum level of $1400, the faculty member must be participating in the conference program (presenting scholarship or creative works or serving as chair, discussant, or presiding officer, e.g.).
-Up to $500 of the $1400 yearly allotment may be reimbursed for travel to attend one conference at which the faculty member is not participating in the program.
+Full-time visiting faculty may access up to $1400 per academic year (August 15, 2021- May 20, 2022) for travel to academic conferences.
+To be reimbursed at the maximum level of $1400, the faculty member must be participating in the conference program (presenting scholarship or creative works or serving as chair, discussant, or presiding officer, e.g.).
+Up to $500 of the $1400 annual allowance may be reimbursed for travel to attend one conference at which the faculty member is not participating in the program.

-Procedures for Submitting Requests for Professional Research and Pedagogical Travel: Please complete and submit the appropriate on-line travel request form at least two weeks in advance of your proposed trip: for travel to present or attend a professional conference use the on-line Professional Travel Funds Request Form (available on the Academic Affairs, Forms and Resources page) and for travel to attend a pedagogy conference use the on-line Pedagogy Travel Funds Request Form (available from the Center for Teaching and Learning website, under Funding Opportunities).
+Procedures for Submitting Requests for Professional Research and Pedagogical Travel: Please complete and submit the appropriate on-line travel funds request form at least two weeks in advance of your proposed trip.
 Approval by e-mail will normally occur within 5-7 business days.
 Please keep a copy of your approval and make a note of the amount approved, in case it differs from the amount requested.
-Reimbursement is not guaranteed for expenses for conference travel undertaken without prior approval.
+Reimbursement is not guaranteed for expenses associated with conference travel undertaken without prior approval.

 University Travel Cards: Employees who, “regularly incur reimbursable travel and entertainment expenses while on University business” (University Travel Card Policy) may request a free corporate travel card.
-The Academic Affairs Office strongly recommends faculty read the responsibilities associated with using a University corporate travel card and receive training in how to submit expense reports and receipts and how to reconcile statements.
+The Academic Affairs Office strongly recommends faculty read the responsibilities associated with using a University corporate travel card and receive training on how to submit expense reports, receipts, and how to reconcile statements.

-Submitting expense reports: For each trip submit separate paperwork for reimbursement to the office of the Associate Dean for Faculty Affairs, not to the Business Office.
-Please submit expense reports and receipts within 15 days of the conclusion of your travel.
-You can use this Excel spreadsheet of the Travel Expense Report to calculate your expenses and reimbursement amount.
-An expense report submitted to the office of the Associate Dean for Faculty Affairs that includes nonreimbursable expenses will be adjusted accordingly before approval and submission to the Business Office.
-Faculty members traveling together to conferences must submit separate paperwork.
-All expenses must be submitted with original receipts for reimbursement.
+Submitting expense reports: Please submit a separate expense report for each trip to the office of the Associate Dean for Faculty Affairs, not to the Business Office.
+Expense reports and receipts are due within 15 days of the conclusion of your travel.
+Please use the Travel Expense Report to calculate your expenses and reimbursement amount.
+A submitted expense report that includes non-reimbursable expenses will be adjusted accordingly.
+All expenses must be submitted with original itemized receipts for reimbursement.
 We recommend that you keep copies of all documents submitted (receipts and expense reports).

 Cancellation Policy: In the event that the faculty member is unable to travel to a conference due to a cancellation of the conference (e.g. due to severe weather emergency, personal or family emergency, or illness), the Associate Dean’s office will work with the faculty member to try to attain refunds of expenses paid for the conference (e.g., registration fees, prepaid hotel costs).
 Any costs for which reimbursement is not given can be covered by the institution at the faculty member’s request.
 However, in that case, these costs will count toward the faculty member’s allotted travel budget for the year.

-Faculty members who do not have an emergency or illness and decide not to attend a conference will not be reimbursed for their out-of-pocket expenses and may owe money to the University for expenses paid by the institution for which the university cannot be reimbursed, and the faculty member must re-pay travel advances.
+Faculty members who do not have an emergency or illness and decide not to attend a conference will not be reimbursed for their out-of-pocket expenses and may owe money to the University for expenses paid by the institution for which the university cannot be reimbursed.